richim96/richim96.github.io/README.md

 email: loremipsum@gmail.com
 ```

-> Don't forget to change your URL before you deploy your site!
+> Don't forget to change the URL before you deploy your site!

 ## Color and Particle Customization